hibbitts-design/hibbitts-design-org-learn/pages/05.learn2withgitsync/chapter.md

 # Learn2 with Git Sync

-Using a customized version of the Grav [Learn2](https://github.com/getgrav/grav-theme-learn2) theme, [Learn2 with Git Sync](https://github.com/hibbitts-design/grav-skeleton-learn2-with-git-sync) is designed to help tech-savvy authors more easily share and collaboratively edit Markdown-based documentation.
+Using a customized version of the Grav [Learn2](https://github.com/getgrav/grav-theme-learn2) theme, [Learn2 with Git Sync](https://github.com/hibbitts-design/grav-skeleton-learn2-with-git-sync) is designed to help organizations or individual tech-savvy authors more easily share and collaboratively edit Markdown-based documentation.

 ![Learn2 with Git Sync](learn2gitsync.png)